cbdevnet/midimonster/backends/maweb.md

 | `CUE`		| `EXEC`	| `FIXTURE`	| `GROUP`	| `GO_MINUS`	| `PAUSE`	|
 | `GO_PLUS`	|		|		|		|		|		|

-The following keys only work in the `remote` or `downgrade` commandline mode, but on all consoles
+The following keys only work when keys are being handled with a virtual command line

 | Web		| Remote		| specific			|		|			|
 |---------------|-----------------------|-------------------------------|---------------|-----------------------|